Vocabulary

 resutoran wo tabemasu

 ‘wo’ (を) is rarely used to write anything other than the direct object marker.
 From time to time it appears in an actual word, though.
-For example, Kawori Miyazono, the character of ‘My lie in April’, spells her name – Kaori (‘scent’), as かをり, instead of using the normal spelling かおり; still, both お and を are pronounced ‘o’, both spellings sound ‘kaori’:
+For example, Kawori Miyazono, the character of ‘My lie in April’, spells her name – Kaori (‘scent’), as かをり, instead of using the normal spelling かおり; still, since both お and を are pronounced ‘o’, both spellings sound ‘kaori’: